 This was followed in 2020 with the release of a framework report for its upcoming National Adaptation Plan.
 This framework plan aims to “clarify Nigeria’s approach” to climate adaptation after years of what some perceived to be inaction.

-In the newly released framework report, the country’s environment minister Dr Muhammad Mahmood Abubakar, writes:
+In the report, the country’s environment minister Dr Muhammad Mahmood Abubakar, writes:

 “The phenomenon of climate change is staring everyone in the face, and actions to handle its impacts have become far more critical than before.”

-The report outlines the guiding principles for Nigeria’s upcoming adaptation plan, which include involving young people, focusing adaptation around communities and ecosystems and incorporating indiegenous knowledge.
+The report outlines the guiding principles for Nigeria’s upcoming adaptation plan, which include involving young people, focusing adaptation around communities and ecosystems and incorporating Indigenous knowledge.

 Note on infographic

-Data for greenhouse gas emissions by sector is a combination of two datasets compiled by the Potsdam Institute for Climate Impact Research (PIK) and EDGAR.
+Data for greenhouse gas emissions by sector is a combination of three datasets compiled by the Potsdam Institute for Climate Impact Research (PIK), the Emission Database for Global Atmospheric Research (EDGAR) and CAIT.

-The remaining values come from the EDGAR CO2 emissions database, downloaded from the website OpenClimateData.
-The EDGAR categories described in full are as follows: Buildings (non-industrial stationary combustion: includes residential and commercial combustion activities); Transport (mobile combustion: road and rail and ship and aviation); Non-combustion (industrial process emissions a1nd agriculture and waste); Industry (industrial combustion outside power and heat generation, including combustion for industrial manufacturing and fuel production); Power & heat (power and heat generation plants).
+The remaining values come from the EDGAR CO2 emissions database.
+The EDGAR categories described in full are as follows: Buildings (non-industrial stationary combustion: includes residential and commercial combustion activities); Transport (mobile combustion: road and rail and ship and aviation); Non-combustion (industrial process emissions and agriculture and waste); Industry (industrial combustion outside power and heat generation, including combustion for industrial manufacturing and fuel production); Power & heat (power and heat generation plants).

-Per capita emissions in 2015 come from combining the above 2015 figure for GHG emissions and Nigeria’s population in 2015 from the World Bank.
+Per capita emissions in 2018 come from combining the above 2018 figure for greenhouse gas emissions and the Nigerian population in 2018 from the World Bank.

-Nigeria’s pledge to reduce its emissions by 20% or 45% by 2030, relative to business-as-usual, come from its NDC submitted to the UN in 2015.
+Nigeria’s pledge to reduce its emissions comes from its official NDC, submitted to the UNFCCC.

 The Carbon Brief Profile: Nigeria